Tirzepatide·Eli Lilly·Injectable pen

 FDA-approved for type 2 diabetes (2022), widely prescribed off-label for weight loss.
 Zepbound is the weight-specific brand of the same tirzepatide molecule.

 Mounjaro is FDA-approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
 While Mounjaro does not currently carry a formal FDA indication for weight management (that indication belongs to its sister product Zepbound), physicians frequently prescribe Mounjaro off-label for weight loss given its exceptional clinical trial data.
-The SURPASS trial program demonstrated significant A1C reductions alongside weight loss that exceeded all prior GLP-1 monotherapy results, making Mounjaro a powerful option for patients with type 2 diabetes who also need to lose weight.
+The SURPASS trial program demonstrated significant A1C reductions alongside weight loss in patients with type 2 diabetes, making Mounjaro an option for patients with type 2 diabetes who also need to lose weight.

 What are the key facts you should know?

-Once-weekly injection, 2.5mg to 15mg dose range, first-in-class dual agonist, SURMOUNT-1 showed 22.5% weight loss at 15mg, manufactured by Eli Lilly.
+Once-weekly injection, 2.5mg to 15mg dose range, first-in-class dual agonist, FDA-approved for type 2 diabetes, manufactured by Eli Lilly.

 Mounjaro is available in six dose strengths: 2.5mg, 5mg, 7.5mg, 10mg, 12.5mg, and 15mg, administered once weekly via a pre-filled injectable pen.
-In the SURMOUNT-1 trial (which studied the same tirzepatide molecule in patients without diabetes), participants on the 15mg dose lost an average of 22.5% of body weight over 72 weeks.
+It is FDA-approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
 Mounjaro was the first medication in its class and remains the only approved dual GIP/GLP-1 agonist for type 2 diabetes.
 It is manufactured by Eli Lilly at facilities in the United States and has been available since mid-2022.

 Why choose this treatment?